 The second generation, brothers Guido, Dante Silvestro Dusi (1925-2014), and Benito Dusi (1933-2019), worked in the second vineyard their parents purchased on the west side of California Highway 101, clearing the land and planting the same field blend in the old-world style.
 The first two generations worked together maintaining both vineyards, harvesting, and selling the grapes.
 Dante’s wife Dorothy worked in the vineyards when Dante was working his day-job for the Madonna Construction Company.
 Dorothy supervised workers and managed the annual harvests.
 Second-generation Benito became the first winemaker in the family.
 He made wine in the cellar under his parents’ home and opened the first tasting room on the Dusi Family Ranch, welcoming visitors from Europe and throughout the country.

-The fourth generation, Michael, Matthew, and Janell Dusi, grew up in the Dante Dusi Vineyard also.
+The fourth generation, Michael, Matt, and Janell Dusi, grew up in the Dante Dusi Vineyard also.
 Their father, Mike Dusi, farmed wheat and barley in Bradley for over 30 years before transitioning into farming grapes full time in the Dusi Vineyards.
 Dante and Dorothy lived on the same property as Joni, Michael, and their children, within 300 yards of one another, working together, sharing meals, wine, and dreams of the future.
 Benito and his parents, Sylvester and Caterina, lived across the highway on the Dusi Ranch until their deaths.
 However, the extended family always worked together to maintain all the Dusi vineyards; the tradition continues today.

 This fourth-generation brought their own unique contributions to the Dusi family.
 Michael, who grew up with a passion for trucks, farm equipment and “all things chrome” just as his grandfather Dante and great-uncle Benito did.
 Michael established the Dusi Trucking Company that transports grapes and wines throughout California.
 His company has developed specialized logistics solutions for the wine and beer industry including warehousing, refrigerated flatbed, and dry-van trucking.